rolfsimoes/ogcr/docs/registry-specification.md

 ### 2.2 Data Flow

-A conforming implementation SHALL support structured data flows for project registration, monitoring, verification, and issuance.
-Each transition SHALL be deterministic, auditable, and linked to a canonical document reference.

-**Project Registration** begins with the submission of a Project Design Document (PDD).
-The API layer SHALL validate schema conformance, methodology references, and geospatial footprint.
-Upon approval, a unique identifier SHALL be assigned and the document hash anchored on-chain.

-**Monitoring and Verification** involves the submission of Monitoring, Reporting, and Verification (MRV) documents.
-These SHALL include quantified removals, methodology-specific inputs, and verifier attestations.
-Verified reports SHALL be linked to prior PDDs and recorded for audit and credit issuance.

-**Credit Management** includes the creation, transfer, and retirement of carbon removal attestations.
-These SHALL be represented as cryptographically bound units (e.g., tokens), linked to verified removals and anchored for lifecycle traceability.

-### 2.2 Data Flow

 This specification defines the canonical data flows required to support lifecycle operations within a conforming registry system.
 These flows govern project registration, monitoring, verification, and issuance of removal attestations.
 Each transition SHALL be deterministic, auditable, and linked to a canonical document reference as defined in in this specification.

 * **Project Registration** begins with the submission of a [Project Design Document (PDD)](#31-project-design-document-pdd) through the API layer.
 The system SHALL validate schema compliance, methodology references, and spatial boundaries.
 Upon acceptance, a unique project identifier SHALL be assigned, and a document hash SHALL be anchored in the [Ledger Layer](#21-architectural-overview).